raghuram-gs/web-authentication-authorization/README.md

 No. This actually is a server to server communication.
 Which means the call is not happening from the client application but the client's server application which is secure and called as back channel.

-**Client application <-------- calls ---------> Client Server <---------- communicates with ------------------> Authorization server**
+**Client application <-------- calls ---------> Client Server <---------- communicates with ------------------> Auth server**

 ### More OAuth 2.0 Terminologies

 * **Back channel** (Highly secure chanel) ----> Client Server to Auth server communication

-* **Front channel** (Less secure chanel) -----> Client to Auth server communication
+* **Front channel** (Less secure chanel) -----> Client to Auth server communication In cases where the the client is a pure javascript or web application without any server application, then the front channel has to be used for fetching the access token.

 * **PKCE** Proof key for code exchange ------> This is the code(**secret code**) that the client server will send during a back channel request along with the authorization code to get the access token.
 It provides an additionall level of security as anybody who intercepts the authorization code will not be able to fetch the access token.

-In cases where the the client is a pure javascript or web application without any server application, then the front channel has to be used for fetching the access token.

 ## OAuth 2.0 Flows